Trip overview

 Location: Langtang region, north-central Nepal, near the Tibetan border.
 Duration: Typically 5–7 days.
 Difficulty: Moderate, suitable for trekkers with basic experience.
 Maximum Altitude: Around 3,165 meters (Thuman or Nagthali Viewpoint).

-Highlights: Traditional Tamang villages, monasteries, natural hot springs, and panoramic views of the Langtang and Ganesh Himal ranges.
+Highlights: traditional Tamang villages, monasteries, natural hot springs, and panoramic views of the Langtang and Ganesh Himal ranges.

 Tamang Culture and Heritage